-The Idea Drop platform has been carefully designed around our tried-and-tested innovation funnel, so it’s a great place to start when building out our map.
-This is the system we use to help organisations like Eversheds Sutherland and the Metropolitan Police to build highly effective innovation platforms that drive global change.
+The Idea Drop platform has been carefully designed around our tried-and-tested innovation funnel, so it’s a great place to start when building out your own map.

 This is the most exciting portion of your funnel.
-It’s time to implement all your idea generation techniques and strategies, from creative brainstorming sessions to always-on idea capture platforms like Idea Drop.
+It’s time to try out all your idea generation techniques and strategies, from creative brainstorming sessions to implementing always-on idea capture tools and processes.

 Collaborate and curate